agschnitzer/fusion-merge/CONTRIBUTING.md

 ### Submitting Pull Requests

 If you would like to contribute to the project, you can do so by opening a pull request.
-Fork the repository, make your changes, and submit a pull request using the guidelines below:
+Fork the repository, make your changes, and ensure they are properly tested.
+Once you’re ready, submit a pull request following the guidelines below:

 - **Branches**: Create a new branch for your changes.
 Use a descriptive name that reflects the purpose of your changes (hyphenated in lowercase) with one of the following prefixes: